-School Transformation redefines the learning place in its nature, shape, character and/or form in new or renovated facilities.
-At this intersection of learning and space, describe by giving examples of how this project supports learners acquiring and mastering 21st Century learning skills.
+School Transformation, redefines the learning place in its nature, shape, character, and/or form in new or renovated facilities.
+At this intersection of learning and space, described by examples how this project inspires, motivates, and transforms the learning and teaching experience for students and staff.

 Preserving and Growing a Community Culture.
 This replacement school with an owl mascot—known as the “School in the Trees”—shares its site with a city park and embraces sustainable, biophilic design to further reinforce its setting in nature.
 With clearly stated project requirements and a strong existing cultural foundation, the new school environment delivers operational value and state-of-the-art learning spaces, allowing each student the opportunity to find their own unique path to knowledge.

 |Cleburne ISD—Cleburne High School